Adolescent Young Adult (AYA) Cancer Program

 - Develop standards of excellence for access to diagnostic, treatment, and follow-up care for AYAs in our community

 Child Life Specialists help children find ways to cope with fear and anxiety when they or a loved one are diagnosed with cancer.
-By using play, recreation and educational techniques, they enable children to better understand what is happening and reduce stress.
+By using play, recreation, and educational techniques, they enable children to better understand what is happening and reduce stress.
 Child Life is available for patients and their families.

 Learn more about Child Life.

 Clinical trials are an important treatment option for cancer patients of all ages since they provide the most up-to-date treatments.
-Participation of more adolescents and young adults in clinical trials will help improve treatment, survival and understanding of the types of cancers that occur in patients in this age group.
+Participation of more adolescents and young adults in clinical trials will help improve treatment, survival, and understanding of the types of cancers that occur in patients in this age group.

-Learn more about clinical research.
+Learn more about AYA Clinical Trials

 Free psychological counseling services are available to patients and their family members.